Back Chat

 "Back Chat", written by the bass guitarist John Deacon, is the track most influenced by funk on the 1982 Queen album Hot Space.
 The song is a prime example of how Deacon was strongly pulling the band into dance orientated genres such as R&B, disco, and funk.
 It reached #40 on the UK Singles Chart, #18 in South Africa and a #19 entry in Ireland.

 The track was performed on the Hot Space Tour at a faster tempo, with a more rock-oriented arrangement.
 "Back Chat", the title, is an English idiom referring to "impertinent or impudent replies, especially to a superior".
 In a Rolling Stone album review, critic John Milward described the musical style of the song as: "a hot rock-funk tune, with guitar tracks as slick as an icy dance floor."

-It is thought that the song may have been written by Deacon as a response to the amount of input of guitarist Brain May on most Queen songs, this is potentially evidenced with after the lyric “And you always get your way” is sung the bulk of guitar follows.

-In 2022 Far Out magazine named the song as one of the 40 best songs released in 1982 alongside such songs as Come On Eileen and 1999.